UK property recruitment in 2026: regional growth, talent challenges, and how to hire smarter

 ‘I think what we’re getting wrong is the leadership of it... we’re not communicating career paths well and what’s possible for any young person’

 Young people make career decisions based on what they can see.
 If they see relatable professionals thriving in construction and development, they'll consider it.
-If all they see is hard hats in recruitment campaigns, they won’t undertsand the depth of opportunity.
+If all they see is hard hats in recruitment campaigns, they won’t understand the depth of opportunity.

-How specialist property recruiters work with clients
+How specialist property recruiters work with real estate companies

 Different hiring challenges require different approaches.
 At deverellsmith, we offer three core recruitment solutions, each designed for specific circumstances and outcomes.

-- Contingency recruitment
+• Contingency recruitment

 Contingency recruitment operates on a results-based model.
 We receive your brief, identify suitable candidates, and you pay a fee only when a successful hire is made.
 This approach suits established roles where the requirements are clear and speed is important.
 It allows flexibility, while we deliver candidates.